 Accounting for Stock-Based Compensation.
-Stock-based compensation expense reflects the fair value of stock-based awards measured at the grant date and recognized over the relevant service period.
+Stock-based compensation expense reflects the fair value of stock-based awards, less the present value of expected dividends, measured at the grant date and recognized over the relevant service period.
 We estimate the fair value of each stock-based award on the measurement date using either the current market price of the stock, the Black-Scholes option valuation model, or the Monte Carlo Simulation valuation model.